 While science, technology and innovation have occupied a major stance in contributing to the economic growth in developed and developing nations, the idea of advancement in fostering digital communication across the world remains at the heart of the Non-Aligned Movement.
 With a drastic shift towards forces of globalisation and transformational technological progress, the world is more interconnected and interdependent than ever before.
 It is the concerted efforts of the economies that their success is sky high.
 Being a setup of 120 nations across the world, NAM has been a key driver for change in development strategies for the economies.

 In line with the move towards equipping India with digital communication infrastructure, paving way for advanced and universal access to broadband services across the country, the Prime Minister Mr. Narendra Modi led government in India, launched the ambitious National Broadband Mission.
 Unveiled by Union Minister for Communications and Electronics and Information Technology, Mr. Ravi Shankar Prasad, the flagship mission aims at fulfilling the aspirations of the citizens of India by enabling them to acquire access to fast track growth of digital communication infrastructure.
 The aim of the highly ambitious projects does not get restricted to the urban hubs in the country but pertains to the rural and remote areas as a major field of concern.
 The government remains committed to giving universal and equitable access to broadband services to every citizen, reaching out to the villages by 2022 and improving the quality of services for mobile and internet.
+Today’s IT infrastructure is very advanced and problems in it can stop the whole work process and hence it is important to make sure to have the right IT solutions here.

 The project involves laying Optical Fibre Cable on route around 30 lakh kilometres, increasing the tower density from 0.42 to 1.0 tower per thousand of population by the year 2024.
 The project with an estimated outlay of 7 lakh crores, envisages deploying 10 lakh mobile towers from 5.65 lakh sites at present.
 With a move to further reach out to every sphere, the ambitious project strives for the development of innovative implementation models for Right of Way (RoW) and to enhance strategies to work with States and Union Territories in order to have consistent policies that lead to the expansion of digital infrastructure.
 The flagship mission envisions levelling up the fiberisation of towers from the existing 30 present to 70 per cent with its innovative ideas and technologies.